Sketchbook on mobile devices has an assortment of gestures to help you work faster and make things easier.

 While in the Transform tool, use your finger(s) to freely move the image.
 Just drag with two fingers in any direction to move the image.

-In Preferences there are options for changing your 3-finger gestures.
-If you forget what you've set, visit the Preferences to see.
+In Preferences there are also options for customizing your 3-finger swipe gestures.

 Here are some tips to successfully use the 3-finger gestures: